 - method The request method, e.g. 'GET'. - url The URL to contact, e.g. '/path/segment'. - body (optional) The request body to send.
-Must be a bytestring, an iterable of bytestring, or a file-like object. - headers (optional) The headers to send on the request.
+Must be a bytestring or a file-like object. - headers (optional) The headers to send on the request.

-class hyper.HTTP11Response (code, reason, headers, sock, connection=None)
+class hyper.HTTP11Response(code, reason, headers, sock, connection=None)